Rewilding your garden will help you give something back to nature.

-Pots are especially important for yards, paved areas and concrete-based gardens.
+Pots are especially important for yards, paved areas and concrete-based gardens (you can learn more about ceramic recycling here).
 We don’t all have lawns and big open spaces that we can let overgrow, so pots, planters, hanging baskets, hanging planters and window boxes can all play a crucial role.

 These will be slightly more managed than an environment set free to do what it pleases, but pots can fill gardens, transform the environment and create all the types of ecosystems fit for garden rewilding.